 Oral lesions are asymptomatic initially, highlighting the need for oral screening.
 Most dental professionals carefully examine the oral cavity and oropharynx during routine care and may do a brush biopsy of abnormal areas.
 The lesions may appear as areas of erythroplakia or leukoplakia and may be exophytic or ulcerated.
 Cancers are often indurated and firm with a rolled border.
 As the lesions increase in size, pain, dysarthria, and dysphagia may result.

-If carcinoma of the tongue is localized (no lymph node involvement), 5-yr survival is > 75%.
-For localized carcinoma of the floor of the mouth, 5-yr survival is 75%.
+If carcinoma of the tongue is localized (no lymph node involvement), 5-year survival is > 75%.
+For localized carcinoma of the floor of the mouth, 5-year survival is 75%.
 Lymph node metastasis decreases survival rate by about half.
 Metastases reach the regional lymph nodes first and later the lungs.

-For lower lip lesions, 5-yr survival is 90%, and metastases are rare.
+For lower lip lesions, 5-year survival is 90%, and metastases are rare.
 Carcinoma of the upper lip tends to be more aggressive and metastatic.

 For most oral cavity cancers, surgery is the initial treatment of choice.
 Radiation or chemoradiation is added postoperatively if disease is more advanced or has high-risk features.
 (See also the National Cancer Institute’s summary Lip and Oral Cavity Cancer Treatment.)

 Selective neck dissection is indicated if the risk of nodal disease exceeds 15 to 20%.
-Although there is no firm consensus, neck dissections are typically done for T2 (see Table: Staging of Head and Neck Cancer) lesions (greatest dimension 2 to 4 cm) and most T1 lesions with a depth of invasion about ≥ 4 mm.
+Although there is no firm consensus, neck dissections are typically done for any lesion with a depth of invasion > about 3.5 mm.

 Routine surgical reconstruction is the key to reducing postoperative oral disabilities; procedures range from local tissue flaps to free tissue transfers.
 Speech and swallowing therapy may be required after significant resections.